$27.90-$34.57 hourly / $4,836.24-$5,991.26 monthly / $58,034.88-$71,895.12 annual

 Performs related duties as assigned.

 A College Store Supervisor is responsible for supervising assigned operations of a college store and performs a variety of ordering, sales, storekeeping, merchandising, customer service, and cashiering functions.
 Use of computer equipment and computer applications is an integral aspect of the duties.
 Incumbents are typically assigned to the evening shift at larger college store operations or supervise the day-to-day operations of a small college store.
-At larger bookstore operations positions may also be assigned supervisory responsibilities over ancillary store operations such as a convenience store, coffee bistro, and copy center.
+At larger bookstore operations positions are also assigned supervisory responsibilities over ancillary store operations such as a convenience store, coffee bistro, and copy center.

 A College Store Manager applies a thorough knowledge of retail merchandising, marketing, and management methods and procedures in managing all operations of a college store.
 Use of computer equipment and computer applications is an integral aspect of the duties.
-At larger store operations an incumbent may also assume managerial responsibilities over ancillary operations such as a convenience store, coffee bistro, and copy center.
+At larger store operations an incumbent also assumes managerial responsibilities over ancillary operations such as a convenience store, coffee bistro, and copy center.

 General supervision is received from a classified administrator or manager.
 Immediate supervision is exercised over assigned clerical and operational staff.